Instant view: Factory activity rebounds in November

-NEW YORK U.S. factory activity rebounded in November to its highest level since June, according to a private survey of the nation's purchasing managers.
+NEW YORK Factory activity rebounded in November to its highest level since June, according to a private survey of the nation's purchasing managers.

 CONSTRUCTION SPENDING: